MoonlightCapital/MoonlightBot-docs/support/upvote-moonlightbot.md

 ## Voting Reminders

-You can vote once on each site every 12 hours
+You can vote once on each site every 12 hours.
 When it is time to vote again, MoonlightBot will send you a reminder on Discord with the links when you can vote again, and you can repeat the procedure faster.